SoftDev4Research/open-source-software/README.md

             * Contributions should be checked for [license compatibility](http://www.gnu.org/licenses/license-list.html)
             * Contributors should have the right to contribute (see copyright)
         - Decide if you need a formal Contributor Agreement
-        - Consider labelling issues by “ease of engagement” to encourage new contributors
+        - Consider labelling issues by “ease of engagement” to encourage new contributors (need examples)
     * Your project should have a Code of Conduct in your repository and linked from your website (“Be nice”)
         - Make people feel appreciated for their contributions
         - Don’t assume you know why someone did something, check why
         - Examples are here: TBD
     * Use [existing tools](http://oss-watch.ac.uk/resources/communitytools) to help manage your software, rather than creating your own

 ## Developing the community